If you want to win at fantasy football, you have to minimize luck and maximize creativity, and that all starts with your draft strategy.

 I know, we’ve all been there before.
 We find ourselves picking at the middle or end of Round 1 and a lot of the best running backs and wide receivers have already been selected.
 What are we supposed to do?
 Follow the run on those positions and get an inferior player?
 Or should we take the best quarterback or tight end at that point to gain an advantage?

 I know that the latter sounds like the smart move.
-And it’s pretty tempting to snag a guy like Aaron Rodgers or Rob Gronkowski, knowing that they are typically better than most of their competition.
+And it’s pretty tempting to snag guys like Aaron Rodgers or Drew Brees, Rob Gronkowski or Travis Kelce, knowing that they are typically better than most of their competition.

 But in the case of these two positions, you can still get quality players later in the draft that wind up being terrific value picks.